Good for Novice Owners:

 - Average Lifespan: 8-11 years

-Greater Swiss Mountain Dog Mix Breed Profile
+Greater Swiss Mountain Dog Mix Dog Breed Information

 A Greater Swiss Mountain Dog Mix, GSMD Mix, or Swissy Mix is a cross between a Greater Swiss Mountain Dog and another dog breed.
 Since a mix can take on traits from both of their parents, it’s important to ask the breeder about the other parent breed.